kshetline/tubular_time/README.md

   utcOffset: -18000, // offset (in seconds) from UTC, negative west from 0°, including DST offset when applicable
   dstOffset: 0, // DST offset, in minutes - usually positive, but can be negative
   occurrence: 1, // usual 1, but can be 2 for the second occurrence of the same wall clock time during a single day, caused by clock being turned back for DST

-  error: 'Error description if applicable, otherwise undefined' }
+}
 ```

-When using a `DateAndTime` object to create a `DateTime` instance, you need only set a minimal number of fields to specify the date and/or time you are trying to specify.
+When using a `YMDDate` or `DateAndTime` object to create a `DateTime` instance, you need only set a minimal number of fields to specify the date and/or time you are trying to specify.
 You can use either short or long names for fields (if you use both, the short form takes priority).

 At minimum, you must specify a date or a time.
 If you only specify a date, the time will be treated as midnight at the start of that date.
 If you only specify a time, you can create a special dateless time instance.
 You can also, of course, specify both date and time together.